INS Vishal: Carrier air wing

-When the aircraft carrier was initially conceptualised in 2012, the ship was expected to employ a carrier air wing consisting of Naval Light Combat Aircraft, heavier fighter aircraft compared to in-service MiG-29K, AEW aircraft, mid-air refuelling aircraft as well as UCAVs.
+When the aircraft carrier was initially conceptualised in 2012, the ship was expected to employ a carrier air wing consisting of various fighter aircraft, AEW aircraft, mid-air refuelling aircraft as well as UCAVs.
 The UCAVs would be tasked for high-risk reconnaissance missions as well as suppression of enemy air defences (SEAD).
 Further, such pilotless aircraft would also have a mission endurance of 24–36 hours with mid-air refuelling.
 With the incorporation of electromagnetic catapults, a wide variety of aircraft will be able to operate from the ship.
 HAL TEDBF, a carrier-borne fighter aircraft being developed in India, is also likely to be configured for CATOBAR operations when Vishal enters service.
 In 2016, Dassault Aviation had also offered its Rafale M to the Indian Navy for its IAC-II.